7 healthy oils for your dog (that you should know)

 In addition, pregnant dogs and puppies sometimes can not tolerate oil.

-As a rule, you should observe your protégé well when you administer oil.
+As a rule, you should carefully observe your protégé when you administer oil.
 As soon as a change in the negative sense occurs, the administration of oil must be stopped immediately.

 Oil from the supermarket or pet store?